odomobo/slime-mold-wallpaper/docs/notes.md

 Agoraphobia shouldn't even be an option; should just be hardcoded.
 It's basically required when wisps are additive instead of blending.
 Or maybe when disabling agoraphobia, we should also change to blend instead of additive.

+Or maybe, agoraphobia logic can be like: if too bright, then teleport to random location.
+Don't render if the distance is greater than length + fudge factor.

 Dissipation and opacity are inversely related; maybe control the ratio with 1 parameter, and the screen brightness with another.
 I think that would give better control.
 How should I name it?
 Maybe "Screen Density" and "Wisp Trail Length"?